What are inbound leads (and how do they differ from outbound)?

 First response wins deal ownership: Early engagement builds rapport and signals that you're invested in solving their problem.

 Speed drives conversion rates and pipeline velocity.
 But only if you're reaching out to qualified leads with the context to have a real conversation.
+That context (verified firmographic, technographic, and intent signals tied to each inbound lead) is what the GTM Context Graph delivers to AI tools and agents so they can surface the right information before the first outreach attempt.

 The data on response time is clear.
 Responding fast dramatically increases your odds of connecting with a prospect and moving them through your pipeline.